NAVEEN12378-ar/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EX 03: Correlation and regression for data analysis
+# DATE: 19/10/2024
 # Aim :

 To analyse given data using coeffificient of correlation and regression line